-The Anqi CMS uses an intuitive and powerful template tag system, making it exceptionally easy to call various data on the frontend page.
-For the article detail page, we mainly use several core tags: used to obtain the detailed information of the articlearchiveDetailand used to display the category and tag list.categoryDetailandtagList.
+AnQi CMS adopts an intuitive and powerful template tag system, making it exceptionally easy to call various data in the front-end page.
+For article detail pages, we mainly use several core tags: used to obtain detailed information about articles.archiveDetailand used to display the category and tag listcategoryDetailandtagList.

-When a visitor reads an article, they usually want to know which major category the article belongs to.
-This helps them understand the positioning of the article and makes it convenient for them to explore similar content.In AnQi CMS, it is very direct to retrieve and display the category information of articles.
+When a visitor reads an article, they will usually want to know which major category the article belongs to, which helps them understand the positioning of the article and also facilitates their further exploration of similar content.In AnQi CMS, it is very direct to retrieve and display the category information of articles.

-For example, you can use such code to get the category name and link:
+For example, you can use such code to get the name and link of the category:

 {% archiveDetail archiveCategory with name="Category" %}